 In February 2017, in light of the positive results of the interim analysis of APeX-1, advancements in the HAE and BSAV programs, and the Company's progress with respect to RAPIVAB post-marketing commitments, the Committee authorized an equity incentive grant to ensure competitive compensation and promote employee retention and recruitment (the "2017 Equity Incentive Grant").
 In establishing the size of the 2017 Equity Incentive Grant, the Committee also reviewed the analysis presented by Radford regarding the Company's 2016 Peer Group equity compensation practices, the number of shares of common stock available for grant under the Company's Stock Incentive Plan, existing levels of stock ownership among executives, the vesting schedules of previously granted long-term equity incentive awards, changes in and the volatility of the Company's stock price, the financial impact to the Company of the 2017 Equity Incentive Grant, and the perceived impact of previously issued long-term equity incentive awards in retaining and motivating employees.
 Considering the foregoing, the Committee determined to grant long-term equity incentive awards at a level representing the 50th percentile of comparative companies based on the 2016 Peer Group data provided by Radford.
 The Committee further determined that in keeping with current market trends and based on the limitations of the available equity pool, the long-term equity incentive awards for 2015 performance should consist 100% of stock options and no restricted stock units.
-Exercising its discretion in consideration of the foregoing factors, in February 2017, the Committee awarded: to Mr. Stonehouse, options to purchase 500,000 shares of common stock; to Mr. Staab, options to purchase 175,000 shares of common stock; to Dr. Babu, options to purchase 175,000 shares of common stock; to Dr. Sheridan, options to purchase 175,000 shares of common stock; and to Ms. Powell, options to purchase 150,000 shares of common stock.
+Exercising its discretion in consideration of the foregoing factors, in February 2017, the Committee awarded: to Mr. Stonehouse, options to purchase 500,000 shares of common stock; to Dr. Babu, options to purchase 175,000 shares of common stock; to Dr. Sheridan, options to purchase 175,000 shares of common stock.